iterative/dvc.org/static/docs/user-guide/dvc-file-format.md

 See the [Syntax Highlighting](/doc/user-guide/plugins) to learn how to enable the highlighting for your editor.

-Here is an example of a DVC-file:
+Here is a sample DVC-file:

 ```yaml
 cmd: python cmd.py input.data output.data metrics.json